Deadline: February 8, 2023

 Grants Available: For each academic year, the endowment may provide up to five US$12,000 grants.
-The amount awarded will vary, but will not exceed $12,000.
 All expenses must be clearly detailed in the proposed budget statement.
 The SABA Board of Directors reserves the right not to award any grant in a given year.

 Grant recipients will be publicly recognized at the SABA Awards Ceremony at the ABAI Annual Convention and in Inside Behavior Analysis.